Ideas from CES 2017: 5G in Your Future

 In any case, South Korea’s SK Telecom has committed to having a test 5G network up and running at the 2018 Pyeongchang Winter Olympics, so you’re about two years away from hearing breathless news articles about a network technology you won’t be able to use yet.

 Potential Uses of 5G -- It would be wonderful to live with a technology where we truly forget about networks and coverage, and everything just works all the time.
-When I’m travelling, I ritually check my cellular network signal in every new hotel room, and then compare that to the speed of the local Wi-Fi.
-In most large hotels, the quality of both varies greatly based on room assignment.
+When I’m traveling, I ritually check my cellular network signal in every new hotel room and then compare that to the speed of the local Wi-Fi.
+In most large hotels, the quality of both varies widely based on room assignment.

-I can see a near-perfect network being possible in urban areas, but I don’t see how it could do the same in rural areas or tricky locations like subways and elevators.
-Barring some breakthrough technology for piercing network dead zones, the laws of physics will have their say.
-5G networks will allow for simultaneous use of multiple radio frequencies, and some are better than others for penetrating heavy physical barriers, so you can expect some improvement.
-But in general, some frequencies are good for lots of data, and others are good for lots of distance or for obstructed connections to a cell tower.
-If you’re in a zone where you’re relying on lower-frequency penetration of lots of physical objects, chances are you won’t get the best speeds.
+I can see a near-perfect network being possible in urban areas, but I don’t see how it could work as well in the countryside or tricky locations like subways and elevators.
+Barring some breakthrough technology for piercing radio dead zones, the laws of physics will have their say.
+5G networks will allow for simultaneous use of multiple radio frequencies, and some are better than others for penetrating substantial physical barriers, so you can expect some improvement.
+But in general, some frequencies are good for lots of data, and others are good for lots of distance or obstructed connections to a cell tower.
+If you’re in a zone where you’re relying on lower-frequency penetration of lots of physical objects, you won’t get the best speeds.

 Vastly higher maximum speeds might also enable new media that are inconceivable today.
 The most obvious of these are virtual and augmented reality services that would strain the networks and phone bills of current 4G users.
 One panelist mentioned a VR program that requires several gigabytes to download; that’s limited to your home network now.
 Plus, 5G’s low latency is necessary to prevent motion sickness for VR users.